Quick Overview

 Health insurance is a structured agreement between you and the insurer wherein, in exchange for a regular premium, your medical expenses, ranging from hospitalisation and surgeries to diagnostics and day care procedures, are covered.
 It’s a proactive financial tool that helps you manage the rising cost of healthcare, protect your savings, and ensure timely access to quality treatment when you need it most.

-To make this system sustainable, insurers use the concept of risk pooling, where premiums from a large group of policyholders are collected into a common fund.
+To make this system sustainable, insurers use the concept of risk pooling, where health insurance premiums from a large group of policyholders are collected into a common fund.
 This pool is then used to cover the claims of those who fall ill.
 In essence, the healthy subsidise the sick, allowing the system to function efficiently and affordably for all.

 Health insurance is a contract where you pay premiums in exchange for coverage of medical expenses.
 It works by pooling risks, ensuring affordable care by sharing costs across a group.